 When it comes to IT strategy, mobile is often seen as a commodity that the business needs to spend the least amount of money on as possible.

+However, as mobile technology becomes increasingly paramount to the success of the business through productivity gains, how you invest in your mobility strategy is crucial to maximising business performance.
+We hear about businesses that suffer bill shocks and do not understand how and why they have ended up in such a position.
+This is often the case where inappropriate tariffs have been selected based purely upon base cost criteria.
 The selection process usually takes place without considering what security measures are needed to protect the business, as well as the ways in which excess mobile utilisation costs could be minimised, this could be through implementing data compression or bespoke roaming tariff plans, for example.